 The Amazon Kindle Fire (now know as Amazon Fire) remains an incredible deal.
 Paired with an Amazon Prime subscription, it’s the perfect companion for streaming movies and TV shows while on the go.
 What speaks against the Kindle Fire, however, is the lack of apps and aggressive Amazon ads on the lock screen.

-But we’ll show you how to install Google Play and remove ads from your Kindle Fire without rooting the device—and with no computer needed, either!
+But we’ll show you how to install Google Play and remove ads from your Kindle Fire without rooting the device for free—and with no computer needed, either!

 If these methods didn’t work for you, check the comments for help with other Kindle Fire or Fire OS versions.